Rifa-111/sales-meeting-agent/README.md

 - Links to OpenAI's privacy policy
 - Tells users no data is stored after the session
 - Never asks for or stores personal data

-If you're deploying commercially, also add a privacy policy page and cookie notice.

-### What users never see

-- API keys (server env only)
-- Stack traces (all exceptions are caught and shown as generic messages)
-- Internal agent logs (status log strips emoji and internal markers)